 Ghanaian Universities Reopen Amidst Increased COVID-19 Cases

-This blog by Fred Awaah (African Academic), highlights the impact of COVID-19 on higher education, based on findings from the University of Professional Studies in Ghana and the National Open University of Nigeria.
+In this blog, Fred Awaah, Lecturer at the University of Professional Studies, Ghana, highlights the impact of COVID-19 on higher education, based on findings from the University of Professional Studies and the National Open University of Nigeria.

 As at 30th January 2021, there have been 67,782 confirmed COVID-19 cases, 424 deaths and 61,843 recoveries recorded in Ghana.
 Ghana’s President, H. E. Nana Addo Danquah Akufo-Addo has consistently shared statistics on the number of cases recorded in the country across national media outlets.
 Over the last few weeks, he has admonished Ghanaians to continue to follow the precautionary measures; expressing resurgence in the number of cases over a short period.